Skip to Content

 The App Had to be Used on Both Cruise Lines

-You might find that on some cruise lines certain apps or pieces of tech and only available on newer ships as they’re rolling it out, but all of P&O’s ships now use the same App.
+You might find that on some cruise lines, certain apps or pieces of tech are only available on newer ships, but all of P&O’s ships now use the same App.

-During the cruise shutdown of 2020 Princess cruises took the opportunity to fit all of their ships with their medallion technology and many other cruise lines used it as a time to catch up all of their cruise ships to the same standard as the newer ones.
+During the 2020 cruise shutdown, Princess Cruises took the opportunity to fit all of their ships with their medallion technology.
+Many other cruise lines used it to bring all of their cruise ships up to the same standard as the newer ones.

 The Smaller Size Was Great in Some Ways

-One big benefit of cruising on the smaller ship compared to the larger one was how much easier it was to walk around the ship and to just pop back to your cabin if you forgot something.
+One big benefit of cruising on the smaller ship compared to the larger one was how much easier it was to get around the ship or just pop back to your cabin if you forgot something.

 It wasn’t quite the same as being on a river cruise ship where you’re only ever a few metres from your cabin, but it was nice to be able to wander around the ship without too much trouble.

-Personally, the longer walks work well for me to burn off some of the cookies I’ve eaten in the buffet.
+Longer walks work well for me to burn off some of the cookies I’ve eaten in the buffet!

 The Formal Nights and Dress Codes Varied

-P&O are an interesting cruise line in the way that they do formal nights and dress codes.
+P&O are an interesting cruise line in how they do formal nights and dress codes.

-I’m not a big fan of enforced formal nights on most cruises so I liked the way that Iona had one ‘formal’ night per week and as far as I can remember it was only enforced in the main dining rooms.
+I’m not a big fan of enforced formal nights on most cruises.
+I liked the way that Iona had one ‘formal’ night per week, and the dress code isn’t ship-wide.

-On Ventura we had 3 formal nights on our 12-night cruise and the dress code also applied to a couple of other lounges and areas onboard.
+On Ventura, we had three formal nights on our 12-night cruise, and the dress code also applied to a couple of other lounges and areas onboard.

 Free Insiders Cruise Line Guide